 Also, I am not accounting for inflation.
 In the real world, Harry and Sally would need more than $50,000 in five years to buy the same amount of goods and services that $50,000 would buy today.
 I could inflate the $50,000 needed each year by 3% for the number of years until it was needed, and then discount it back by the return on the respective investment to be used.
 You would need to do the math based on your own personal needs and assumptions about inflation.

 If Harry and Sally decide to delay the start of their Social Security until age 70, the income needs from their investments may not be exactly $50,000 each year.
 They may need more early on, and then less once their maximum amount of Social Security begins.
 They can use a retirement income plan timeline to chart this out and line up their investments to their needs.

 Benefits of Time Segmentation

 When you use a time segmented approach, you do not need to worry about what the stock market did today, or even what it does this year.
 The growth portion of your investment portfolio won’t be needed for 15 years.

 Time segmentation is quite different from the standard approach of asset allocation in which you withdraw funds by a preset system.
 A traditional asset allocation approach specifies the exact percent of your funds that should be in cash, bonds, and stocks based on how much annual volatility you are willing to handle.
 Then you set up what is referred to as a systematic withdrawal plan to sell so much of each asset class each year (or each month) to meet your retirement income needs.

 With a time-segmented approach, annual volatility is irrelevant to your retirement income goals.

 Learn More About Time Segmentation

-A similar concept to time segmentation is that of using different buckets of money which is discussed in the book Buckets of Money.
-Conceptually I agree with the ideas in the book, but I don’t necessarily agree with the investments they recommend you use to fill up each bucket.
+A concept much like time segmentation is that of using different buckets of money.
+I cover this method in the book Buckets of Money.
+As a concept, I agree with the ideas in the book, but I don’t necessarily agree with the investments they suggest you use to fill up each bucket.